Both towns are my favorites because of so many stock photography opportunities.

 One thing that makes these baskets a coveted item is that each one is handcrafted and unique.

 Yes, they use the same materials, but the artists add their own special touches.

 The sweetgrass used for the baskets is actually indigenous bulrush.
 It grows well in that sandy soil.

 And, the baskets pop up in other coastal South Carolina areas as well.

-You’ll find them all along the SC Grand Strand area, including:
+You’ll find the handmade baskets all along other parts of the SC Grand Strand area, including:

 - Myrtle Beach

 - Surfside and other towns.